Home > River Cruises > Heartland of America

 Overview

-Embark on a 12-day cruise tour of the fabled Upper Mississippi.
-Hear stories of pioneers who shaped the Midwest and the Lewis and Clark Expedition, walk in the footsteps of Mark Twain and learn about Norwegian migration to the area.
-Enjoy the view as your ship navigates through the river’s intricate lock system.
-And experience the region’s many cultural treasures—from ragtime, polka and Norwegian folk music to Wisconsin cheese, craft beer and hearty stews.
+Journey along the Upper Mississippi while you hear stories of intrepid pioneers and the Lewis and Clark Expedition.
+Walk in the footsteps of famed writer Mark Twain and learn about the Norwegian migration to the Midwest.
+Enjoy the view as your ship navigates through the river’s intricate lock system and experience the region’s many cultural treasures—from ragtime, polka and Norwegian folk music to Wisconsin cheese, craft beer and hearty stews.

 Itinerary

-Arrive and check in to your hotel.
-During the 19th century, St. Louis was a gateway into the Louisiana Territory.
-In 1904, the city gained recognition as host of a world's fair (officially called the Louisiana Purchase Exposition), whereby some accounts the ice-cream cone was introduced.
+Alton is the gateway to St. Louis, which was a passageway into the Louisiana Territory during the 19th century.
+In 1904, St. Louis gained recognition as host of a world's fair (officially called the Louisiana Purchase Exposition), whereby some accounts the ice-cream cone was introduced.
 Today, it is home to rich architectural treasures—among them, the Cathedral Basilica of St. Louis, with its 41-million-piece mosaic; the Renaissance Revival City Hall; the 19th-century Old Courthouse; and the Gateway Arch, standing along the Mississippi as a monument to westward expansion.

 Hannibal is the childhood home of Samuel Langhorne Clemens, or Mark Twain, and the inspiration for his beloved stories of Tom Sawyer and Huckleberry Finn.
 Prior to the 1803 Louisiana Purchase and arrival of European settlers, a variety of indigenous Native American tribes called the area home.
 Hannibal grew into the primary port for steamboats and flatboats traveling the Upper Mississippi.
 “The Unsinkable Molly Brown,” the early 20th-century socialite, philanthropist and survivor of the Titanic tragedy, was also born here.